 I've experienced life as an active duty military wife through tough training schedules and long deployments, and now one in the law enforcement space; we've been married for over 10-years and are still growing up together.
 I'm extremely passionate about couples doing life together in as many ways as they can, despite separate careers or interests; we are so powerful in teams of two.
 Married life isn't a cake walk but its sweeter than anything else I've ever experienced.
 I always hope that even in its imperfections, our life together sets a positive and encouraging example to other couples or single folks we cross paths with.

-Music has been a lifelong passion and gift that I'm committed to, even if just as a hobbiest.
-I've had some great opportunities where I performed at the Future American Music Award Stars Showcase in Beverly Hills, singing on stage at Cowboy Stadium, as well as locations in Alaska such as Juneau and Ketchikan with Michael W. Smith, and opened for several National artists in Hollywood at venues such as the Knitting Factory and Key Club.
+Music has been a lifelong passion and gift that I still enjoy, even if just as a hobbiest.
+I've had some great experiences and opportunities, performing at the Future American Music Award Stars Showcase in Beverly Hills, singing on stage at Cowboy Stadium, as well as locations in Alaska such as Juneau and Ketchikan with Michael W. Smith, and opened for several National artists in Los Angeles at venues such as the Knitting Factory and Key Club.
 I've also had the pleasure of working on numerous hosting and TV projects as someone from the health and fitness space, and continue to work in the industry as opportunities are presented that make sense for who I am and what I do.